 Step 2: Allow the syrup to cool.
 Remove the saucepan from the heat and pour the syrup through a fine mesh strainer.
 Allow the syrup to cool to room temperature before using it.

 Step 3: Add everything to a cocktail shaker.
-For two servings (two drinks), you'll add 4 oz. tequila, 3 tbsp lime juice and 1/4 cup of the blackberry simple syrup to a cocktail shaker, then shake it up and pour over ice.
+For two servings (two drinks), you'll add 4 oz. tequila, 3 tablespoon lime juice and ¼ cup of the blackberry simple syrup to a cocktail shaker, then shake it up and pour over ice.
 Then, top each glass off with a little sparkling water.